sguox002/leetcode/review/hash.md

 Return the number of good subarrays of A.

 approach:
-use three pointers, i for the left most, j for the mid, k for the right. we maintain a hashmap to record the counters in the window j to k is the smallest window containing k types of characters i to k is the largest window containing k types of characters when window contains more chars, we discard A[j] and move i and j to j+1 we keep shrinking [j,k] to make sure j k is the narrowest range.
+use three pointers, i for the left most, j for the mid, k for the right.<br/>
+we maintain a hashmap to record the counters in the window<br/>
+j to k is the smallest window containing k types of characters<br/>
+i to k is the largest window containing k types of characters<br/>
+when window contains more chars, we discard A[j] and move i and j to j+1<br/>
+we keep shrinking [j,k] to make sure j k is the narrowest range.<br/>

 ```cpp
     int subarraysWithKDistinct(vector<int>& A, int K) {